 The network may activate congestion control for transport of user data via the control plane, as specified in 3GPP TS 23.401 [10].

 If the congestion control for transport of user data via the control plane is active and if the UE has indicated support for the control plane data back-off timer, the network shall include a value for the control plane data back-off timer T3448 in ATTACH ACCEPT, TRACKING AREA UPDATE ACCEPT, SERVICE ACCEPT or SERVICE REJECT message, and shall store a control plane data back-off time on a per UE basis.
 The UE starts the timer T3448 with the value informed in the message.
 To avoid that large numbers of UEs simultaneously initiate deferred requests, the network should select the value for the timer T3448 for the informed UEs so that timeouts are not synchronised.
+If allowed by local policy, the network need not include a value for the control plane data back-off timer T3448 in ATTACH ACCEPT, TRACKING AREA UPDATE ACCEPT, SERVICE ACCEPT or SERVICE REJECT message to a UE configured to use AC11 – 15 in selected PLMN.

 The network sends TRACKING AREA UPDATE ACCEPT message or SERVICE ACCEPT message without T3448 value IE to stop the timer T3448 running in the UE as specified in clause 5.5.3.2.4 and clause 5.6.1.4.2.

 Based on the stored control plane data back-off time for the UE, the network may reject the transfer of user data via the control plane initiated by the UE.
+If allowed by local policy, the network shall not reject the transfer of user data via the control plane initiated by a UE configured to use AC11 – 15 in selected PLMN.

 While the timer T3448 is running, the UE in EMM-IDLE mode shall not initiate the transport of user data via the control plane procedure (see clause 6.6.4), except if the UE is allowed to use exception data reporting (see the ExceptionDataReportingAllowed leaf of the NAS configuration MO in 3GPP TS 24.368 [15A] or the USIM file EFNASCONFIG in 3GPP TS 31.102 [17]) and the user data is related to an exceptional event.